Prisoner abuse: Enablement of sexual violence

-Sexual abuse

-Sexual abuse is known to occur in facilities for both genders.
-Common acts can include arbitrary and extensive strip searches as well as other forms of forced denudation beyond general necessity, excessive vaginal or rectal contraband searches or other internal checks including the oral cavity of a prisoner.
-In extreme cases even forced insertion of objects into the inmate's vagina or rectum and also forced sexual intercourse is known to occur.

 Strip searches

 The experience of forced strip searches can be experienced as a traumatic event similarly to that of rape, especially when combined with habitual body cavity searches.
 The prevalence of CCTV in modern correctional facilities and the generally indiscreet nature of strip searches, often with a number of prison guards observing, usually adds to the experienced humiliation.
 Strip searches are often arbitrarily used under various pretences, when the actual ambition is to assert control and predominance as well as to intimidate the subjected prison inmates.

 Torture

 Torture of prisoners includes any act, whether physical or psychological, which is deliberately done to inflict sensations of pain upon a person under the actor's custody or physical control.
 This form of prisoner abuse is usually exerted to extract information, but also as means of intimidation, attrition or punishment.

 Enhanced interrogation

-"Enhanced interrogation" is a euphemism for U.S. torture methods implemented in the War on Terror purportedly needed to extract information from detainees.
+"Enhanced interrogation" is a euphemism for U.S. torture methods implemented in the war on terror purportedly needed to extract information from detainees.
 Examples include use of stress positions, sleep deprivation, starvation, thirst, and sexual humiliation.